scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 11/22

-Make a melee attack against up to 5 creatures in range, adding 2 Terrible die to the roll.
-On hit you deal your weapon's wounds to the creature.
+Swiftly strike up to 5 creatures in range.
+Make a weapon attack against the creatures adding 2 terrible dice to the attack roll.
+On hit you deal normal damage, moving to the nearest empty tile beside a targeted creature.

-***Enhanced:*** If you manage to hit 5 creatures, they grant combat advantage until the start of your next turn.
+***Enhanced:*** If you hit all 5 creatures they grant combat advantage until the start of your next turn.